Last updated:

 The Government’s response to the Heseltine Review confirmed its commitment to negotiate a growth deal with every Local Enterprise Partner.

-4 schemes in our borough have been included in the implementation plan of the Strategic Economic Plan:
+Prior to the transition 4 schemes in the borough were included in the implementation of the legacy Strategic Economic Plan (LEP).
+These have either been delivered or are in planning phase.

 The 4 distributor roads are planned in order to open up four Strategic Development Locations - SDLs.